 Revel 1525 Release Notes

-Revel now provides more customization for order features.
-With a new UI on the POS station settings, you can now control the order and even existence of the buttons below the order screen.
+Revel now provides more customisation for order features.
+With a new UI on the POS station settings you can now control the order and even existence of the buttons below the order screen.
 For example, if there is no need for an “Add Extra Item”, then it won’t be displayed.
 The “Discount” button, often used by employees, can easily be displayed as one of the first four buttons.

 Revel has a new inventory transfer option.
 Use this option to transfer inventory from one establishment to another.
 Customers with massive transfer inventory requirements will find this new feature very useful.